 Then add ice, secure cover, and shake vigorously to combine — about 30 seconds.

-Note that, if you are adding coffee, you may want to add a second shot of espresso as the ice will make it watery.
+Note that if you add coffee, you may want to add a second shot of espresso as the ice will make it watery.

 How can I make my Pumpkin Spice Latte taste better?